-Edge Animate and JQuery
+Animate CC (AKA ANCC) and JQuery

 In case you are wondering , you can use JQUERY in ANCC and it is easier than what you may think.
+Simply open the action panel and select global.
+You can choose to use a file that will reside in your seweb directory o a link to the CDN of your choice.

-So after a few month working on other software, I decided to get back to Animate Cc, aka ANCC.
+So after a few month working on other software, I decided to get back to Animate CC, aka ANCC.

 The part of ANCC that interests me the most is the CANVAS/HTML5 capability.
 After using Edge Animate for several years, publishing to HTML5 is a logical move.
 I have already mades several samples for the ANCC forum and I am posting today a couple of examples below.